 Credit: @planetariumdesign on Instagram

 Located on Ithaca’s stunning waterfront, this market has been cultivating earth and community since 1973.
 Their vendors gather under the notion of promoting “joyous commerce” together for the sake of Ithaca’s communal happiness and health.
 Shop for succulents and flowers to decorate your home, cutting boards for your produce, or try the unforgettable apple cider donut.
-The waterfront market takes place every Saturday (through December 17) and Sunday (through November 27).
-There's also a Wednesday market at East Hill Plaza through October 26.
+The waterfront market takes place every Saturday (until December 21) and Sunday (through November).
+There's also a Wednesday market at East Hill Plaza offered May through Octoberand a winter market beginning in January.
 Check hours for each day on the market’s website.

 Credit:@nicolaparish on Instagram